Rabadunk/BoatAssetManager/README.md

 - [x] Delete a component
 - [ ] Calculate boats total mass
 - [ ] Calculate boats center of mass
-- [ ] Calculate boats center of gravity
 - [ ] Sorting component columns
 - [ ] Read only mode
+- [ ] Map parts mass on a Y-Z plane
+- [ ] Calculate boats center of gravity
+- [ ] Map parts mass on a X - Y plane